corintxt/crypto-gender-investigation/notes.md

 ## Links
 * Women in crypto reluctant to admit there are few women in crypto. -[Quartz](https://qz.com/1262167/the-first-rule-of-being-a-woman-in-crypto-is-you-do-not-talk-about-being-a-woman-in-crypto/)
 "Women in the industry primarily hold roles in business development, marketing, and fundraising, rather than in coding and development."
+* A [woman is leading a team](https://www.wired.com/story/fight-over-specialized-chips-threatens-ethereum-split/) developing an ASIC-resistant mining algorithm for Ethereum
 * CoinDance - [Bitcoin community engagement by gender](https://coin.dance/stats/gender)

 -----